MadSmith17/480Project/README.md

    * When prompted, the user selects a mood by entering the corresponding number (ex. `1` for `happy`)
 3. After Selection:
    * The function filters songs in the dataset based on the selected mood
-   * From the filtered songs, a subset is random selected to form the playlist
+   * From the filtered songs, a subset is randomly selected to form the playlist
    * Each song in the playlist is displayed with the following details:
       * **Track Name**: The name of the song.
       * **Artists**: The song's artist(s).